Last Updated on December 17, 2021

 One Important Note on Motherboards for Ryzen

-It should be noted that while all motherboards with AM4 socket can support the the Third Gen Ryzen three processors, this may not be true from the get go.
+It should be noted that while all motherboards with AM4 socket can support the the third and fifth Gen Ryzen three processors, you may not be able to use them from the get go.

 This is particularly true if you have motherboard with an older chipset like the B450, A320 or X470.
 If the vendor has an old stock of motherboards with this chipset, then chances are that their BIOS would not be updated to the latest version to support the newer generation processors.

 This is usually not a big issue since you can flash the BIOS to a newer version which would then enable you to support newer graphics.

 This can work to your benefit as well.
 If you know how to flash the BIOS to newer version, you can find some pretty sweet deals on older motherboards.
 They are generally priced for clearance and thus much cheaper than their original price tag.